buxtronix/phev2mqtt/README.md

  * Download the phev2mqtt archive
  * Extract it
- * Go into its the top level directory run *go build*
+ * Go into its the top level directory and run *go build*
  * Verify it runs with *./phev2mqtt -h*

 ### Connecting to the vehicle.